coconutpalm/boot-boot/site-src/index.md

 ---
-name: Boot Boot
+name: boot Boot
 description: Batteries-included Clojure builds based on Boot.
 ---
-## Why clj-boot?
+## Why boot Boot?
 Here are a few reasons:

+Clojure's Boot build tool provides incredible flexibility for composing simple build tasks like ```compile``` or ```translate-markdown``` into a complete development and release engineering workflow.

+The challenge is that integrating the more sophisticated Boot tasks into a release engineering workflow requires a nontrivial amount of effort.
+The ```boot Boot``` project performs those integrations so you don't have to and maintains them in a single place.
+For example:

-* Boot provides all of the tools needed to edit (and automatically reload) your Clojure application live, as it is running.  ```clj-boot``` integrates those tools in one place so you don't have to.
+* Boot provides all of the tools needed to edit (and automatically reload) your Clojure application live, as it is running.  ```boot Boot``` integrates those tools in one place so you don't have to.
-* ```clj-boot``` extends the live editing experience to writing project documentation using Markdown and Codox, styled using Twitter Bootstrap.
+* ```boot Boot``` extends the live editing experience to writing project documentation using Markdown and Codox, styled using Twitter Bootstrap.
-* A single command releases ```:open-source``` projects to Clojars, updates the project web site on Github Pages, tags the release, and pushes the release tag to Github.
-And ```:private``` projects are protected against accidentally executing this task.
+* ```boot Boot``` integrates all the tools to release ```:open-source``` projects to Clojars, update the project web site on Github Pages, tag the release, and push the release tag to Github.  (```:private``` projects are protected against accidentally executing this task.)

-clj-boot is built, documented, and deployed using itself.
+boot Boot is built, documented, and deployed using itself.

 ## How?